Dobrá čtvrť

-Dobrá čtvrť (The Good District) is Czech drama TV series, which ran from 2005 to 2008.
+Dobrá čtvrť (The Good District) is a Czech drama TV series, which ran from 2005 to 2008.

 Plot

 18-year-old Zuzana must deal with leaving her friends behind, as her family moves from a palatial villa to a confining apartment.
 However, she will not miss Michal, the neighborhood bully.
 She prepares for her senior year at school and graduating at its end, when she learns she has a new classmate—Michal.